emlynwest/changelog/README.md

  - Url (no support for output)
  - Native string
  - [Flysystem][flysystem]
- - GitHub repo via GitHub API
+ - GitHub repo via GitHub API (currently not for output as I've yet to find a sensible way to do this)

 Logs can be formatted into the [KeepAChangeLog] format, xml and json through the use of various render classes.